Isomer- and state-dependent ion-molecule reactions between Coulomb-crystallised Ca$^+$ ions and 1,2-dichloroethene: Results

 \subsection{Quantum-chemical calculations}

 These experimental results provide initial insights into the reaction mechanisms, but a deeper understanding requires quantum-chemical calculations to interpret and rationalise the observations.
 Figure~\ref{fig:DCE_Ca_PES} shows relevant stationary points on the potential-energy surface of the present reaction system connecting the reactants to the observed products.
 Our quantum chemical calculations reveal that \textit{cis}-DCE possesses slightly lower energy (0.02~eV) than \textit{trans}-DCE, contrary to conventional chemical intuition.
-This counterintuitive energy ordering is consistent with a previous DCE shock tube isomerisation study~\cite{jeffers72a}.
+While this computed energy difference falls within the typical accuracy limit of CCSD(T) calculations (chemical accuracy of $\sim$1~kcal/mol), the energetic ordering ($E_{\mathrm{cis}} < E_{\mathrm{trans}}$) is well established through independent evidence.
+This counterintuitive energy ordering is a manifestation of the ``\textit{cis} effect'', a phenomenon where the \textit{cis} isomer is more stable than its \textit{trans} counterpart, in 1,2-dihaloethylene molecules and is consistent with previous experimental isomerisation studies~\cite{jeffers72a, craig71a} and theoretical calculations~\cite{kanakaraju02a} of DCE.
 While Figure~\ref{fig:DCE_Ca_PES} shows calculations of ground-state energies, we have also indicated the energies of the asymptotes corresponding to the excited $^2$P$_{1/2}$ and $^2$D$_{3/2}$ states of Ca$^+$ in the entrance channel, which lie 1.70 and 3.12 eV above the ground state, respectively.

 The reaction is initiated by the formation of Ca$^+$--DCE complexes in both isomers yielding intermediates I1$^{\text{c}}$ and I1$^{\text{t}}$ for \textit{cis}- and \textit{trans}-DCE, respectively.
 Subsequently, the \textit{cis}-DCE complex follows a barrierless path through intermediates I2 to I3, ultimately dissociating into CaCl$^+$ and C$_2$H$_2$Cl (P1).
 In contrast, the reaction dynamics of the \textit{trans} isomer reveals an intriguing feature: despite the significant \emph{cis/trans-}isomerisation energy (2.4 eV) determined for neutral DCE~\cite{jeffers72a}, the presence of Ca$^+$ seems to substantially lower this barrier, enabling the \textit{trans}-DCE complex to undergo isomerisation \textit{via} TS1$^{\text{t}}$ to access the same intermediate I2 as the \textit{cis} pathway.
 Following this Ca$^+$-mediated isomerisation, both pathways converge and proceed through an identical route to the products (black traces).